preetam1407/Waste-Segregation-using-Deep-learning/README.md

 - Enhancing the image processing module to handle different types of waste and environmental conditions.
 - Optimizing the hardware control module to improve the speed and efficiency of waste sorting.

->**Team Members**:
-- This project was developed by Preetam Chhimpa in collaboration with Ary Pratap Singh.